 Of course, you don’t have to wait until Upgrade Weekend to try Team Foundation Server 2013 or any of the rest of the products in the Visual Studio 2013 family.
 You can download previews of these products today from http://aka.ms/GetVS2013.
 All of these products have “go live” licenses which means you can run them in production and perform your day-to-day development activities with them.
 You can also contact Microsoft Support if you need assistance.

-The Visual Studio 2013 RTM ALM Virtual Machine is available for download along with 4 hands-on-labs / demo scripts which introduce some of the new ALM capabilities which have been added in this release.
-In a future iteration of this VM we will be migrating all of the hands-on-labs and demo scripts and sample apps from the Visual Studio 2012 ALM virtual machine.
+The Visual Studio 2013 RTM ALM Virtual Machine is available for download along with 24 hands-on-labs / demo scripts which introduce you to many of the ALM capabilities which have been included in this release.

 You can download and install Visual Studio 2013 (including Team Foundation Server 2013, .NET Framework 4.5.1, etc.).
 But if you would like a faster way to understand what is new for application lifecycle management in this release, this virtual machine is pre-configured with all of the necessary software and sample data for you.